V4371/Password_generator/README.md

 # Password generator
 This is a password generator with the ability to select the length of the generated password and the characters used.
 The program is developed in Java, Gradle was used for assembly.
 JavaFX library was used to create the interface.
+The functionality of the application was tested only on Windows 10

 ## Versions
 * JavaFX 23.0.1